How We Live a Fun Life of Travel • Inside a Travel Bloggers Life

 Health

-Because we are out of the US most of the year we actually don’t have primary insurance in America.
-We are only covered around the globe should something serious or unexpected happens.
-Eye exams, dental visits, and checkups we pay out of pocket for but generally do this abroad because it is cheaper.
+Because we are out of the US most of the year, we don’t have primary insurance in America.
+We are only covered around the globe should something serious or unexpected happen.
+We pay out of pocket for eye exams, dental visits, and checkups, but we generally do this abroad because it is cheaper.

-Seriously, it seems all medical is cheaper OUTSIDE of the US and YES the professionals are just as good.
-We’ve had dental checkups in Cape Town, Portugal, and Mexico and I order all my contacts online from the UK for a good price and no prescription.
-In Italy, I walked up to the optical store picked up a pair of glasses and they put in the correct lenses all in less than a day for €50.
+Seriously, it seems all medical care is cheaper outside the US, and YES, the professionals are just as good.
+We’ve had dental checkups in Cape Town, Portugal, Indonesia, Thailand, Costa Rica, and Mexico, and I order all my contacts online from the UK for a good price and no prescription.
+In Italy, I walked up to the optical store, picked up a pair of glasses, and they put in the correct lenses all in less than a day for €50.

 Navigation